PratikJivanji/TouristSpotsReviews/README.md

 - Mapbox
 - Cloudinary

-## Installation
+## Getting Started
-Add your cloudinary, mapbox and mongoDB information to an `.env` file and a secret
+Add your cloudinary, mapbox and mongoDB information and a secret to an `.env` file
 ```
 CLOUDINARY_CLOUD_NAME=
 CLOUDINARY_KEY=